 - Payment of your plusvalia tax.

-- Cancellation of direct debits.
+- Cancellation of direct debits in your bank.

 Please contact us to make an appointment.